 Facebook warns: Romance scammers will, “engage in online relationships in hopes of receiving money for flights or visas.
 Their goal is to gain your trust, so the conversations may continue for weeks before they ask for money.”

 What to Watch Out For: Don’t share your personal email address or personal information with anyone you don’t know in person.
-Also, treat every money request as potential, even likely, scam.
+This could lead to identity theft and the romance scammer draining your bank account.
+Also, treat every money request as a potential, even likely, scam.

 Facebook warns: “Lottery scams are often carried out from accounts or Pages impersonating someone you know or an organization (such as a government agency or Facebook).
 The scammer may ask you to provide personal information, such as your physical address or bank details.”